Order of Visit: High Point # 45

 Approaching the Wind River Range on foot

 My group approached Gannett Peak from the Wind River Indian Reservation, on the east side of the mountain range.
-After paying to enter these tribal lands, three burly pick-up trucks drove us up the gnarly, rocky, dirt roads to the Ink Wells Trail near 9,750′ elevation.
+After paying to enter these tribal lands, three pick-up trucks drove us up the gnarly, rocky, dirt roads to the Ink Wells Trail near 9,750′ elevation.

 From there, it took our team of 13 climbers (10 students and 3 instructors) two full days to hike to the edge of the mountain’s the terminal moraine (i.e., the boulder fields that mark the glacier’s furthest advance) via the Ink Wells and Glacier Trails.